vallode/vallode.com/README.md

 # Vallode.cf Personal website
 My personal website to use for public information and as a way to quickly display my projects

-Written with pure html and css with the use of Jekyll, Jekyll-minify
+Written with pure html and css with the use of Jekyll

 ```
 git clone https://github.com/vallode/vallode.cf